 Read more: Train to Machu Picchu- a non hiking guide.

-You take a day trip from Prague and visit Český Krumlov any time of year.
-But the Krumlov castle is the mean draw of the little town, I suggest you visit Český Krumlov when the castle is open.
+You can take a day trip from Prague and visit Cesky Krumlov any time of year.
+But the Cesky Krumlov castle is the top thing to see in the little town, so I suggest you plan you Cesky Krumlov day trip when the castle is open.
 The castle tours are every day of the week, except Mondays from 1 April till 31 October.
 They take about 1 hour and take you through the interior of the castle.
 I paid 260 Kč for my tour (€9,50 or $10).

-The Castle museum and castle tower are open year round but it is more fun to visit the grounds and the gardens when everything is open.
+Other interesting things to do in Cesky Krumlov are a visit to the Cesky Krumlov Castle museum and castle tower.
+They are open year round but it is more fun to visit the grounds and the gardens when everything is open.
 For more detailed information, check the website of the castle of Český Krumlov.

-Day Trip from Prague – Train to Český Krumlov
+Day Trip from Prague to Cesky Krumlov by train

 More useful links